camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/process-lifecycles.md

 ---
-id: workflow-lifecycles
+id: process-lifecycles
-title: "Workflow lifecycles"
+title: "Process lifecycles"
 ---

-In Zeebe, the workflow execution is represented internally by events of type `WorkflowInstance`.
+In Zeebe, the process execution is represented internally by events of type `ProcessInstance`.
 The events are written to the log stream and can be observed by an exporter.

-Each event is one step in a workflow instance lifecycle.
-All events of one workflow instance have the same `workflowInstanceKey`.
+Each event is one step in a process instance lifecycle.
+All events of one process instance have the same `processInstanceKey`.

 Events which belongs to the same element instance (e.g. a task) have the same `key`.
 The element instances have different lifecycles depending on the type of element.